Goodwood Festival of Speed 2017

 The Extra 330LE, an electric plane holding two performance world records – fastest speed for an electric plane and fastest climb (3,000 metres in 4m22s).

 The famous banking at Brooklands enable sustained high speeds so it became the chosen venue for many early Land Speed Record attempts.
-These will be represented at the Festival of Speed by cars such as the Blitzen Benz, Fiat S76 and ‘Babs’.
-The track also hosted club events, which will be remembered through the tiny Austin and MG specials and three-wheeler Morgans, which were a mainstay of club events.
-The first British Grands Prix were held at Brooklands in 1926-27 and will be remembered through cars such as the Delage 15 S8s and the Napier-Railton Special, in which John Cobb set the ultimate Brooklands lap record, at 143.44mph, in 1934.
+These were represented at the Festival of Speed by cars such as the Blitzen Benz, Fiat S76 and ‘Babs’.
+The track also hosted club events, which were remembered through the tiny Austin and MG specials and three-wheeler Morgans, which were a mainstay of club events.
+The first British Grands Prix were held at Brooklands in 1926-27 and was remembered through cars such as the Delage 15 S8s and the Napier-Railton Special, in which John Cobb set the ultimate Brooklands lap record, at 143.44mph, in 1934.

-On the three afternoons, Friday, Saturday and Sunday, these drift legends will be judged by a combination of public voting and a speed trap on the first corner of Goodwood Hillclimb.
-From the start line cars will be expected to be travelling sideways by the time they reach the first initiation point, reaching maximum drifting speed through the speed trap and maintaining the drift until the finish line, no doubt with great plumes of tyre smoke.
+On the three afternoons, Friday, Saturday and Sunday, these drift legends were judged by a combination of public voting and a speed trap on the first corner of Goodwood Hillclimb.
+Cars travelled sideways by the time they reached the first initiation point, achieving maximum drifting speed through the speed trap and maintaining the drift until the finish line.

-Group B machinery will include the Audi Quattros, Lancia 037, MG Metro 6R4s and even the MG Metro 8R4 (a 6R4 with a 4.6L V8 engine).
-There will also be some of the future stars of rallying in their R2-specification cars: Tom Williams in a Ford Fiesta, Catie Munnings in a Peugeot 208 and Chris Ingram in an Opel Adam.
+Group B machinery included the Audi Quattros, Lancia 037, MG Metro 6R4s and even the MG Metro 8R4 (a 6R4 with a 4.6L V8 engine).
+There were also some of the future stars of rallying in their R2-specification cars: Tom Williams in a Ford Fiesta, Catie Munnings in a Peugeot 208 and Chris Ingram in an Opel Adam.

-After 47 years, at the age of 72 Bron Burrell will get back behind the wheel of ‘Puff the Magic Wagon’; the Austin Maxi she drove in the 1970 London to Mexico World Cup Rally.
-Other rally highlights this year will include James Martin in his 1963 Morris Mini Cooper and the Citroen 2CV BiBip Dakar.
+After 47 years, at the age of 72, Bron Burrell was back behind the wheel of ‘Puff the Magic Wagon’; the Austin Maxi she drove in the 1970 London to Mexico World Cup Rally.
+Other rally highlights this year included James Martin in his 1963 Morris Mini Cooper and the Citroen 2CV BiBip Dakar.
 The 1963 2CV featured a reinforced the chassis, beefed up suspension and two Citröen Visa engines to boost the power output to 100bhp.

-Alongside will be exhibits from the future of flight, with Flying cars from NeoXCraft, a British designed product, engineered and built (Derby) by VRCO.
+Alongside were exhibits from the future of flight, with Flying cars from NeoXCraft, a British designed product, engineered and built by VRCO.
 This concept is for a future private, luxury flying road vehicle, in the quadcopter style.
 It is a leading example of the hot topic of VTOL (vertical take-off and landing) craft, which are strongly influencing the future of private land-to-air transport solutions today.

-PAL-V ONE (Personal Air and Land Vehicle), a vehicle design which combines a gyrocopter with tricycle undercarriage will also be on display alongside Solar and supersonic planes from Boom Supersonic.
+PAL-V ONE (Personal Air and Land Vehicle), a vehicle design which combines a gyrocopter with tricycle undercarriage was on display alongside Solar and supersonic planes from Boom Supersonic.
 Boom Technology is making a supersonic airliner faster than Concorde, yet so efficient tickets will be affordable to the average airplane passenger.
 The plane will fly at a speed of 2.2 Mach, so could reach London from New York 3hrs15minutes.
-A new 8ft model of the passenger craft will be on show with a VR experience so visitors can ‘walk through’ the future plane interior.
+A new 8ft model of the passenger craft was on show with a VR experience so visitors could ‘walk through’ the future plane interior.

 Goodwood Festival of Speed 2016